Jayant1408/Object-Detection-in-Urban-Environments-Computer-Vision-Project/project/Object-Detection-in-Urban-Environments/Report.md

-# Project 1.1: Object Detection in Urban Environments
+# Project: Object Detection in Urban Environments
+## TODO Re do the git repository again
 ## Report
-#### By Jonathan L. Moran (jonathan.moran107@gmail.com)
 From the Self-Driving Car Engineer Nanodegreee programme offerred at Udacity.

 ## Introduction
 In this assignment we are tasked with training a 2D object detection pipeline using the TensorFlow Object Detection API [1].
 We start with a pre-trained RetinaNet50 architecture — the Single-Shot MultiBox Detector (SSD) with ResNet-50 v1 Feature Pyramid Network (FPN) feature extractor.
-The model has been pre-trained on the [COCO 2017 dataset](http://cocodataset.org/) and its configuration file and checkpoint weights are made available for download on [TensorFlow Hub](https://tfhub.dev/tensorflow/retinanet/resnet50_v1_fpn_640x640/1) and [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+The model has been pre-trained on the [COCO 2017 dataset]and its configuration file and checkpoint weights are made available for download on `TensorFlow Hub` and `TensorFlow 2 Detection Model Zoo`.

 ## Getting started
 In this project we make use of the TensorFlow Object Detection API, an open-source framework built on top of TensorFlow.
-The Object Detection API makes it easy to construct, train and deploy object detection models either from scratch or from many state-of-the-art model architectures such as [EfficientDet](https://arxiv.org/abs/1911.09070).
+The Object Detection API makes it easy to construct, train and deploy object detection models either from scratch or from many state-of-the-art model architectures such as `EfficientDet`.

-An excellent step-by-step installation and setup guide is made available [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html).
-Also on the TensorFlow Object Detection API tutorial website is the [Training Custom Object Detector](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html) guide which came in handy for this project.
-Google's TensorFlow has also made efforts to provide tutorials in their [GitHub repository](https://github.com/tensorflow/models/tree/master/research/object_detection/g3doc), but do note that some implementation details are missing or are out-of-date.

-To get started, clone the TF [`models`](https://github.com/tensorflow/models) repository and its dependencies ([`protobuf`](https://github.com/google/protobuf/releases) and the `pycocotools` COCO API) and follow the remaining instructions on the installation guide above.
-A full list of required packages for the TF Object Detection API can be found in the [`setup.py`](https://github.com/tensorflow/models/blob/master/research/object_detection/packages/tf2/setup.py) file.
+To get started, clone the TF `models` repository and its dependencies `protobuf` and the `pycocotools` COCO API and follow the remaining instructions on the installation guide above.
+A full list of required packages for the TF Object Detection API can be found in the `setup.py` file.

 For this project you will need access to a GPU/TPU and a Linux development environment.
-While [Google Colab](https://research.google.com/colaboratory/faq.html) instances work in theory, I ran into many dependency issues and ultimately was unable to run my final project without errors.
-In the Udacity programme, we are able to utilise a Linux Ubuntu LTS virtual machine (VM) with [Tesla K80](https://www.nvidia.com/en-gb/data-center/tesla-k80/) 24 GB GPU accelerator.
+In the Udacity programme, we are able to utilise a Linux Ubuntu LTS virtual machine (VM) with `Tesla K80` 24 GB GPU accelerator.
 The VM has its own set of issues, but I was ultimately able to run the training loop without the dependency issues I ran into with Google Colab.
 In order to use the Udacity VM, two workarounds are needed.
 The first is an installation of a browser that can handle Jupyter notebooks without crashing.

 To install and run Epiphany browser,
 ```bash